framer

 Portable message framing for Go.
 Preserve one-message-per-Read/Write over stream transports.

-Scope: framer solves message boundary preservation across stream transports.
+Scope: message boundary preservation for stream transports.

 • Pass-through on boundary-preserving transports (UDP, Unix datagram, WebSocket, SCTP).